voldien/VDEngine/README.md

 * Custom Script - Custom script that is attachable to game-object with callback event such as update, preculled and etc.
 * PostEffect - Posteffect for adding visual effects such as guassian-blur, glow, Depth-to-Field and etc.
 * RenderingPipe - Support forward and deferred rendering.
+Where the deferred rendering is limit to single type of shader.
 * Light - point, directional and spot light supported.
 * Shadow - Hard and PCF shadows supported.
 * Physic - Physic components can be attached to object in order to perform physic simulation.
-* Animation - animation
+* Animation - Animation can be linked to the *Transform* object.
 * Audio - Audio is supported through either FMOD or OpenAL.
 Where OpenAL is compiled by default.
-Because it can be installed with a packet manager.
+Because it can be installed easily via a packet mangangement program.
-* Morph - Morph animation is
+* Morph - Morph animation is supported to interpolating between multiple identical geometry sets.
-* Material -
+* Material - Every rendering object have a material attached.

 ## Installation ##